AJ2401/Flask_Project01/README.md

 # Flask_Project01
-In this project, we have developed a simple web application using Flask, HTML, CSS, and JavaScript.
-The web application has several pages, including a home page, sign-in page, sign-up page, and dashboard page.
-We used an Excel file as a database to store user information, and implemented user authentication and authorization using session management.
-Overall, this project provides a good introduction to building web applications with Flask and basic web development technologies.
+In this project, I have developed a simple web application using Flask, HTML, CSS, and JavaScript.
+The web application has several pages, including a home page, sign-in page or sign-up page, and dashboard page.
+I have used an Excel file as a database to store user information, and implemented user authentication and authorization.

 #Execution Procedure

 -- File Structure and Their Descriptions --

-. app.py is the main Flask application file that contains the routes and functionality for signing up, signing in, and logging out users.
+. app.py is the main Flask application file that contains the routes and functionality for signing up, signing in, and logging out users the root process for all other processes.

 . users.xlsx is the file where user data is stored in Excel format.